A universal vision transformer for fast calorimeter simulations: Results

-For the LEMURS dataset, we train a single vision transformer extended to accommodate multiple conditions as input.
-We use the kinematic variables of the incoming particle, $E_\text{inc}, \theta, \phi$, and the detector-specific label introduced as a one-hot encoded vector.
-We append the energy variables to the same condition vector, for a total of 53 conditions.
-The energy network is also extended to depend on the full set of variables defining the incident particle.
+For the LEMURS dataset, we train a single vision transformer to model the entire range of the global conditions and the five different detectors.
+Therefore, the vector of global conditions $C$ includes the kinematic variables of the incoming particle, $E_\text{inc}, \theta, \phi$, and a weight vector that distinguishes the detector geometry.
+During training, the weight vector corresponds to a one-hot encoding, e.g. the Par04SiW detector has weights $[1,0,0,0,0]$.
+Finally, we append the energy ratios, $u$, to the same vector, for a total of 53 conditions.
+The energy network is also extended to depend on the full set of global kinematic variables.
 However, since it is easier to train and much smaller than the ViT, we use five different energy networks, one for each detector.
 We split the evaluation of the generative network into two parts: \begin{itemize} \item A sliced evaluation: we compare to high-level features calculated from 2.5k samples generated in a slice in $(E_\text{inc}, \theta)$, while being inclusive in $\phi$.
 We define three linearly spaced bins in $E_\text{inc}$ with equal size.
 In $\theta$ we instead select two narrower regions, namely $\theta\in\{[1.52, 1.62), [2.1, 2.2)\}$. \item Full evaluation: we train neural classifiers on a large sample that covers the full range of conditions. \end{itemize} The sliced evaluation allows us to evaluate the generation performance in narrower phase space regions.
 Although the LEMURS dataset provides test samples of 1k showers at fixed conditions, we notice that the training dataset contains many fewer events for some of the working points.
 This results in large oversampling factors, sometimes up to a factor of 100.
 While exploring the amplification capability of neural networks is an important question, in this work, we limit the evaluation to tests with statistical powers that do not exceed the number of samples seen during training.
 Comparing a generated narrow slice to fixed test conditions is also not feasible because of biased selection and the physics effect.
 Therefore, we prefer to extract test slices from a held-out fraction of the training dataset.
 Each slice contains approximately 2.5k showers.
 Slicing comes at its own risks: large slices integrate physics behaviors at different conditions, which might dilute mismodeling in particular narrow regions.